Updated January 9th, 2022 by Travel the Greek Way

 The starting point of the Samaria hiking is at the village Omalos 42 km south of Chania and ends in the scenic seaside village of Agia Roumeli.
 As this is a one-way hike, you need to consider how you will be transported back to your starting point before doing this hike.

-For your return trip one idea is to get the ferry to stunning Sfakia and stay there for the night.
+For your return trip, one idea is to get the ferry to stunning Sfakia and stay there for the night.
 A very nice fish village that reminds me of Cyclades is Loutro and as it is not touristically advanced it is perfect for a quiet vacation.
 The beach has big white pebbles and there are two more nice beaches nearby, Glyka Nera & Marmara.

-Accommodation Idea in Loutro Sfakia:
+Where Best to stay in Loutro Sfakia:

 Loutro Holidays: Perfectly clean rooms with large balconies and the most amazing sea view in Sfakia, a real taste of original and authentic Greece.
 Check for availability and prices on Booking.com HERE